 Chapter 5: Striving for Formalization: Gender and Youth Aspects of Informal Employment in Morocco

 Chapter 6: The socio-economic complexities of formalisation of women’s employment in Thailand

-Jayati Ghosh is Professor of Economics at Jawaharlal Nehru University, New Delhi.
+Jayati Ghosh is Professor of Economics, University of Massachusetts at Amherst, USA.
+She was previously Professor of Economics at Jawaharlal Nehru University, New Delhi, India.
 She has taught and researched for over three decades in areas of development economics, international economics, gender and macroeconomics.
 She has won several national and international awards for her research and advised governments at different levels, international organisations and social activist groups on economic policy